 Ketamine is a dissociative anesthetic.
 It was approved for use by the FDA in the 1970’s and its safety is well established.
 It is very commonly used for anesthesia during surgical procedures, particularly in pediatric and emergency medicine.
-Doses for surgical purposes are much higher than those used in Ketamine-Assisted Psychotherapy (KAP), which are considered sub-anesthetic.
+Doses for surgical purposes are 4-5 times higher than those used in Ketamine-Assisted Psychotherapy (KAP), which are considered sub-anesthetic.

 Sub-anesthetic doses of ketamine to treat conditions like mental illness or pain are newer, off-label uses of ketamine that have not yet been approved by the FDA.
 However, there have been many studies demonstrating ketamine’s efficacy for various psychiatric disorders, particularly “treatment resistant” depression due to its rapid onset, safety and short duration of action.